notsomeguygaming/foundryvttmods/notsomeguyFoundryMods.md

     - `modname` is optional but has integration
 - v`X`
     - `X` is last known working versions
+    - may still work even if version is not latest, depends on foundry core version breaking changes, content only mods should not be affected
 - <span style="background:navy">![_____](tags/navy.png)</span>           Best
 - <span style="background:indigo">![_____](tags/indigo.png)</span>       testing
 - <span style="background:ivory">![_____](tags/ivory.png)</span>         ok / optional